kausik-l/kausik-l/README.md

 I am a researcher (Ph.D. from the University of South Carolina) working at the intersection of robust AI, causality, and explainability.
 I build tools that do not just say models are good or bad, but prove it.
 Or break them trying.

+### Built a model?
+Great.
+But can you trust it?
+Check out the causal rating tool I built to measure model robustness: [ARC](http://casy.cse.sc.edu/causal_rating)

 ## About Me

 - 🧪 I evaluate AI systems (especially LLMs and forecasting models) under perturbations, confounders, and stress conditions to see what falls apart and what holds up.